interserver/mailbaby-api-samples/openapi-client/javascript/docs/DefaultApi.md

 let apiInstance = new MailBabyEmailDeliveryApi.DefaultApi();
 let opts = {
-  'id': 789, // Number | The ID of your mail order this will be sent through.
+  'id': 2604, // Number | The ID of your mail order this will be sent through.
+  'origin': 1.2.3.4, // String | originating ip address sending mail 'mx': mx.google.com, // String | mx record mail was sent to 'from': me@sender.com, // String | from email address
+  'to': you@receiver.com, // String | to/destination email address
+  'subject': Support, // String | subject containing this string 'mailid': 185997065c60008840, // String | mail id
-  'search': "search_example", // String | pass an optional search string for looking up inventory 'skip': 0, // Number | number of records to skip for pagination 'limit': 100, // Number | maximum number of records to return 'startDate': 789, // Number | earliest date to get emails in unix timestamp format 'endDate': 789 // Number | earliest date to get emails in unix timestamp format };
+  'skip': 1000, // Number | number of records to skip for pagination 'limit': 1000, // Number | maximum number of records to return 'startDate': 1641781008, // Number | earliest date to get emails in unix timestamp format 'endDate': 1673317008 // Number | earliest date to get emails in unix timestamp format };
 apiInstance.viewMailLog(opts, (error, data, response) => {
   if (error) {